-- The SOAP binding is susceptible to man-in-the-middle (MITM) attacks.
-In order to prevent - malicious entities from operating as a man in the middle (with all the perils discussed in both the - eavesdropping and message modification), some sort of bilateral authentication is required. - A bilateral authentication system would allow both parties to determine that what they are seeing - in a conversation actually came from the other party to the conversation. - At the SOAP binding level, this goal could also be accomplished by digitally signing both - reguests and responses (with all the caveats discussed in Section 5.3.1.5 above).
-This method - does not prevent an eavesdropper from sitting in the middle and forwarding both ways, but he is - prevented from altering the conversation in any way without being detected. - Since many applications of SOAP do not use sessions, this sort of authentication of author (as - opposed to authentication of sender) may need to be combined with information from the - 610 transport layer to confirm that the sender and the author are the same party in order to prevent a - weaker form of "MITM as eavesdropper". - Another implementation would depend on a SOAP transport that provides, or is implemented on - a lower layer that provides, bilateral authentication.
-The example of this is again SOAP over - 614 HTTP over TLS/SSL with both server- and client-side certificates required. - Additionally, the validity interval of the assertions returned functions as an adjustment on the - degree of risk from MITM attacks.
-The shorter the valid window of the assertion, the less - damage can be done if it is intercepted.
+571 The SOAP binding is susceptible to man-in-the-middle (MITM) attacks.
+In order to prevent malicious

+- entities from operating as a man in the middle (with all the perils discussed in both the eavesdropping and message modification), some sort of bilateral authentication is required. - 574 A bilateral authentication system would allow both parties to determine that what they are seeing in a 575 conversation actually came from the other party to the conversation.

+576At the SOAP binding level, this goal could also be accomplished by digitally signing both requests and577responses (with all the caveats discussed in Section 5.3.1.5 above).
+This method does not prevent an578eavesdropper from sitting in the middle and forwarding both ways, but he is prevented from altering the

+- 579 conversation in any way without being detected. - 580 Since many applications of SOAP do not use sessions, this sort of authentication of author (as opposed 581 to authentication of sender) may need to be combined with information from the transport layer to confirm - that the sender and the author are the same party in order to prevent a weaker form of "MITM as eavesdropper". - 584 Another implementation would depend on a SOAP transport that provides, or is implemented on a lower 585 layer that provides, bilateral authentication.
+The example of this is again SOAP over HTTP over TLS/SSL 586 with both server- and client-side certificates required. - 587 Additionally, the validity interval of the assertions returned functions as an adjustment on the degree of - risk from MITM attacks.
+The shorter the valid window of the assertion, the less damage can be done if it is intercepted.

-5.3.2.
-Specifics of SOAP over HTTP
+590 5.3.2 Specifics of SOAP over HTTP

-- Since the SOAP binding requires that conformant applications support HTTP over TLS/SSL - with a number of different bilateral authentication methods such as Basic over server-side SSL, - certificate-backed authentication over server-side SSL, these methods are always available to - 622 mitigate threats in cases where other lower-level systems are not available and the above listed - attacks are considered significant threats. - This does not mean that use of HTTP over TLS with some form of bilateral authentication is - 625 mandatory.
-If an acceptable level of protection from the various risks can be arrived at through - other means (for example, by an IPsec tunnel), full TLS with certificates is not required. - However, in the majority of cases for SOAP over HTTP, using HTTP over TLS with bilateral - authentication will be the appropriate choice. - Note, however, that the use of transport-level security (such as the SSL or TLS protocols under - 630 HTTP) only provides confidentiality and/or integrity and/or authentication for "one hop".
-For - models where there may be intermediaries, or the assertions in question need to live over more - than one hop, the use of HTTP with TLS/SSL does not provide adequate security.
+591 Since the SOAP binding requires that conformant applications support HTTP over TLS/SSL with a 592 number of different bilateral authentication methods such as Basic over server-side SSL, certificate-593 backed authentication over server-side SSL, these methods are always available to mitigate threats in 594 cases where other lower-level systems are not available and the above listed attacks are considered 595 significant threats.

+596 This does not mean that use of HTTP over TLS with some form of bilateral authentication is mandatory..
+If 597 an acceptable level of protection from the various risks can be arrived at through other means (for 598 example, by an IPsec tunnel), full TLS with certificates is not required.
+However, in the majority of cases 599 for SOAP over HTTP, using HTTP over TLS with bilateral authentication will be the appropriate choice.

+Note, however, that the use of transport-level security (such as the SSL or TLS protocols under HTTP) only provides confidentiality and/or integrity and/or authentication for "one hop".
+For models where there may be intermediaries, or the assertions in question need to live over more than one hop, the use of HTTP with TLS/SSL does not provide adequate security.

-5.4.
-Profiles for SAML
+604 5.4 Profiles for SAML

-- The SAML bindings specification [SAMLBind] in addition defines profiles for SAML, which - are sets of rules describing how to embed and extract SAML assertions into a framework or

-- protocol.
-Currently there are three profiles for SAML that are sanctioned by the OASIS SAML - 637 Committee:
+The SAML bindings specification [SAMLBind] in addition defines profiles for SAML, which are sets of rules describing how to embed and extract SAML assertions into a framework or protocol.
+Currently there are two profiles for SAML that are sanctioned by the OASIS SAML Committee:

-- Two web browser-based profiles that support single sign-on (SSO):

-- o The browser/artifact profile for SAML

-- o The browser/POST profile for SAML
+- Two web browser-based profiles that support single sign-on (SSO): - 609 o The browser/artifact profile for SAML - 610 o The browser/POST profile for SAML

-- The SOAP profile for SAML

-642 5.4.1.
-Web Browser-Based Profiles
+611 5.4.1 Web Browser-Based Profiles